 Life insurance obligations should be a critical part of divorce settlement negotiations!

-In the vast majority of cases, someone remembers life insurance, at the last moment, during settlement negotiations.
+Often someone remembers life insurance, at the last moment.
+During settlement negotiations.
 Someone suggests: ‘why don’t you just agree that if you pass away then your life insurance will be held in trust by the surviving spouse for the benefit of your children.’
 Everyone agrees that this will be an irrevocable obligation.
 Everyone including the Rhode Island divorce attorneys, husband and wife agree to this arrangement.
 The litigants do not engage in meaningful thought or reasoned discourse.
-After all, there is a “sense of relief” that this divorce brouhaha has concluded.
+After all, there is a “sense of relief” that this RI divorce brouhaha has concluded.